drumsoft/pp-cue2ddp/README.md

  * INDEX:	if INDEX 01 are omitted, it's set to start of FILE.
  * PREGAP, POSTGAP:	supported. (they will be translated because cue2ddp not supports them)

+The order of track sections will be collected by numbers.

 Commands not described above are through printed to output cuesheet.